agonzalezro/botella/README.md

 This plugin is uploaded on my Docker Hub in case you want to test it without building the Docker image: `agonzalezro/botella-test`.

+### Debugging

+If you want to debug a plugin that you are working on you can set `DEBUG=1` when you run botella and you will see the errors that the plugin container is returning.

+Other option is to directly check the logs of that container, you will see the container ID with `docker ps -a .

 Developing Botella
 ------------------